NLnetLabs/rpki-doc/source/routinator/index.rst

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and ROAs in the various repositories, verifies the signatures and makes the result available for use in the BGP workflow.
-It can perform RPKI validation as a one-time operation and store the result on disk in CSV, JSON, RPSL format, or run as a service that periodically fetches and verifies RPKI data.
+It can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV, JSON and RPSL, or run as a service that periodically fetches and verifies RPKI data.
 The data is then served via the built-in HTTP server, or fetched from RPKI-capable routers via the RPKI-RTR protocol.

 If you run into a problem with Routinator or you have a feature request, please `create an issue on Github